hitrzajc/FLARE-tutorial/README.md

 >     - Prints the sender (from), recipient (to), amount, and contract address.
 >     - If an error occurs (e.g., block not available), it waits 2 seconds and retries the same block.

+### Interacting with an account
+The script [`accountInteraction.ts`](scripts/accountInteraction.ts) provides a simple function to check and print account's balance.
+The main function checks and prints the test account's balance, transfers 1 CFLR to in and prints its balance after the transaction.